 Research Development Office

-Caroline Scruggs is the Associate Dean for Research at the SA+P and manages the SA+P Research Office.
-Mary Woodruff, the SA+P research office staff, is available to help you prepare and submit your internal and/or external proposals.
-Mary can be reached by email at firstname.lastname@example.org or by phone at 505-277-0071 to request her support for upcoming proposals.
-Mary is also available to search for relevant grants for your research area.
-It is a good idea to set up a meeting with Mary so you can share your research interests, which will provide Mary with the information needed to search for open funding opportunities for your research.
+Moises Gonzales is the Associate Dean for Research at the SA+P and manages the SA+P Research Office.
+Elizabeth Furu, the SA+P faculty research support officer, is available to help you prepare and submit your internal and/or external proposals.
+Elizabeth can be reached by email at firstname.lastname@example.org to request her support for upcoming proposals.
+Elizabeth is also available to search for relevant grants for your research area.
+It is a good idea to set up a meeting with Elizabeth so you can share your research interests, which will provide her with the information needed to search for open funding opportunities for your research.

 You can also submit a request through the Faculty Research Development Office by clicking the link below.
-The request will be routed to Mary and she will contact you regarding your request.
+The request will be routed to Elizabeth and she will contact you regarding your request.